rwebster85/PapyrusCodingStandards/spec.md

 Variable names should be meaningful and descriptive, with the exception of variables controlling the iteration of `while` statements, where the variable will often be named `i` or `j`, for example.

-Properties and variables for objects should be written in PascalCase.
-For all other types they should be written in snake case.
+Properties and variables for objects should be written in `PascalCase`.
+For all other types they should be written in `snake_case`.
 For example:

 ```papyrus
 ObjectReference SomeRef